 - Ethnic diversity: 54%

 - Leadership opportunities including Student Leadership Council and advisory/peer buddies

 Upper elementary school represents a time of transition and increasing independence for Saint Mark’s students.
-The emphasis on academic excellence increases as the school day is longer and students begin to take on greater intellectual challenges.
 With the support of teachers, third- through sixth-grade students become advocates for their own learning and develop valuable study and time management skills crucial to success in middle school.
 A departmentalized approach is used in fifth and sixth grades.
-Students rotate between grade level teachers for instruction in mathematics, science, and English.
-Teachers strive to provide opportunities for collaboration, leadership, self-expression, and creativity across all subject areas.
+Students rotate between grade level teachers for instruction in mathematics, science, and humanities, along with continuing their studies in enrichment classes.
+Teachers provide intentional opportunities for collaboration, leadership, self-expression, and creativity across all subject areas.

 We see children as valuable and unique individuals at Saint Mark’s School.
 Our goal is to support their academic growth and development in an atmosphere that respects and builds upon students’ interests and personal strengths.
 We involve students in challenging activities that develop skills in problem solving, critical thinking, reasoning, and collaboration.

 Educational Field Studies trips, beginning in fourth grade, are some of the most highly anticipated moments for Saint Mark’s students.
 Curriculum comes alive as students become active participants in outdoor science and environmental learning.
 These hands-on experiences are balanced with team-building and opportunities for students to engage with one another outside of the school environment.
 Growth on these trips is almost immeasurable as students make memories to last a lifetime.